EtherealEmil/UsualScrap/README.md

 The Radioactive Cell produces a sickly green light in a radius around it infinitely.
 When the cell is held, the holder will regularly take damage until they drop it or perish.

-- The Cell inflicts ramping damage on a rough curve going from 5 to 25.
+- The Cell inflicts ramping damage on a rough curve going from 5 to 20.

-Tips for survival - The damage ramps based on how long you hold it continuously so just drop it to reset the damage ramp to take minimum damage.
+Tips for survival - The damage ramps based on how long you hold it continuously so just drop it to reset the damage ramp to take minimum damage, sometimes it's just safer to leave it behind.

 </details>

 <details>
 <summary>Crowbar</summary>

-Weighs 8.5
+Average value, Weighs 6.5, Spawns anywhere uncommonly

-Is a melee weapon that will eventually also opens doors when I implement it.
+The Crowbar is a melee weapon that does normal damage but can open locked and unlocked doors by hitting them.

 </details>